navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ---
 date: 2026-06-27 14:20
-description: A technical walkthrough of model ablation, weight surgery, and running uncensored Gemma via WebGPU in the browser.
+description: A technical walkthrough of model ablation, weight surgery, and running ablated ONNX models via WebGPU in the browser.
 tags: AI, WebGPU, Programming, Interactive
 ---